 Jack was diagnosed with Fragile X syndrome, the most common genetic cause of autism, when he was 15 months old.

 The pain was unbearable.
 The grief was immeasurable.
 The tears and fears were blinding and heavy.
 Our lives were forever changed, and now looking back on it, so was our marriage.

 A Changed Marriage

 Long discussions about therapies were a hot topic of conversation with my husband, and medications were a close second.
 We talked about Fragile X day and night.
 Our relationship as a married couple of 12 years was demolished down into discussions that accompanied having a special needs child.
 I feared a divorce may be the next thing coming, as a dark depression swept over me.
-I was either researching my child’s syndrome, caring for him directly or I was sleeping- as being unconscious was my only refuge from the pain.
-Caring for my typical daughter was sad to me because I cried over everything she could do on her own and dubbed it “a miracle.”
+I was either researching my child’s syndrome, caring for him directly, or I was sleeping — being unconscious was my only refuge from the pain.
+Even caring for my typical daughter was sad to me because I cried over everything she could do on her own and dubbed each “a miracle.”

 As the days became weeks and the weeks became months, I began to adjust to my new fate as a mother with a special needs child.
 My husband also began to absorb the impact, but his grief was different.
 While I cried and worried, he seemed to grow more focused on his next steps to support our future, which now included providing for Jack for the rest of his life.

-The evenings became a separate affair, as he stayed up late working, while I stayed up late having a meltdown, most nights on the phone with my mother or my best friend, Jen.
+The evenings became a separate affair.
+He stayed up late working while I stayed up late having a meltdown, most nights on the phone with my mother or my best friend, Jen.